-Make a lesson plan and photocopy everything you need at least for the first day of school (or the first week if that isn’t too overwhelming).
+Make a lesson plan and photocopy everything you need at least for the first day of school.
+If it is too much, prepping the first week is even better.
 When the rest of the teachers in your building are frantically prepping the first week back you will have time to personalize your classroom and materials for your particular student list(s).
-Even a point form list of what you will cover the first week is a good start if you don’t feel up to making full lesson plans.
+Even a point-form list of what you will cover the first week is a good start.

-Here are a few activities I like to do on the first day (depending on the grade I’m teaching):
+Here are my two favorite activities to do on the first day:

 Keep this one very simple.
 Break it down by month and write down what units or what content you will cover during that time.
-A general pacing guide will give you some direction and allow you to think ahead to make sure you were covering all of your outcomes.
+A general pacing guide will give you some direction.
+It will also allow you to think ahead to make sure you are covering all of your outcomes.
 When you get back to school, you will have a framework to start prepping for your year.

 Most schools have an open house or meet the teacher night in the first few weeks of school.
-I don’t know about you, but the day before open house, I always seem to be frantically preparing for the parents arrival, and I go into full stress-mode.
-I would suggest getting an open house presentation or handout prepared at the end of the year.
-I have one that I used each year, and just tweaked depending on what procedures, routines, or content I was changing.
+The day before open house, I always seem to be frantically preparing for the parent’s arrival.
+I go into full stress-mode.
+My suggestion is getting an open house presentation or handout prepared at the end of the year.
+I have one that I used each year and just tweaked depending on what procedures, routines, or content I was changing.